ikr/ikr.su/src/cv.md

 ### Managing director at XIAG AG | Novosibirsk

-Learned about hiring programmers, aqcuired some diplomacy skills
+Learned about hiring programmers, acquired some diplomacy skills

 ## 04/2002 — 09/2003